pietercolpaert/demo-paper-routable-tiles/content/implementation.md

 <figcaption>An example of two  Ways, a couple of Nodes, one containing a bollard, and a restriction to turn right.</figcaption>
 </figure>

-We define 3 main classes: osm:Way, osm:Relation and osm:Node.
+We define 3 main classes: osm:Way, osm:Relation, osm:Node.

-osm:from, osm:to and osm:via are predicates to indicate how a Relation maps Ways and Nodes.
+The osm:members describe the members of the relation and the osm:role their function in the relation.

 osm:restriction is used to model turn restrictions.
 There are <a href="https://wiki.openstreetmap.org/wiki/Relation:restriction">9 possibilities as a range</a>: